didiersmith/steve/chapters/murdoch.md

 "Why didn't you steal it?"

 Gabe gave Steve a confused look.
-Steve wished he had something helpful to say.
+Steve shrugged.

 "Obviously because you're an ineffectual compliance artist who would chase the shopkeeper down to throw money at him if he left the shop unattended.
 But let's pretend you were someone else for a second.
 Why wouldn't you steal the sandwich?"